Lesson video

 Desolate landscape, there's lots of different landscapes.

-It's pretty empty and barren.
+It's pretty empty and barren, the desolate ruin.

-I wonder if you've ever been on a walk or somewhere and you've seen what looks like would've been an old house thousands and thousands of years ago, hundreds of years ago, that's called a ruin and if there's nothing there, it's just this ruin in the middle of nowhere, you could call it a desolate ruin.
+I wonder if you've ever been on a walk or somewhere and you've seen what looks like would've been an old house, thousands and thousands of years ago, hundreds of years ago, that's called a ruin.

 He looks very lonely, miserable, unhappy.

-And desolate mood, you feel really miserable.
+A desolate mood, you feel really miserable, you're feeling really lonely and unhappy.

-The wilderness is outdoors where there's less buildings and infrastructure, it's the wilderness and if there's not much there, again, you could describe it as desolate.
+It's the wilderness, and if there's not much there, again, you could describe it as desolate.

-Which of these is a word pair of desolate?
+So checking for understanding, which of these is a word pair of desolate?
 A, landscape, B, miserable, C, despair?
 Pause the video now.

 Miserable is a synonym.